2015-lizaiyang/webpack-cn/docs/configuration.md

 ```

-> **NOTE**: It is not possible to configure other options specific to entry points.
+> **注意**: It is not possible to configure other options specific to entry points.
 If you need entry point specific configuration you need to use [multiple configurations](#multiple-configurations).